shyalika/GradleSoapXSDTopDownJpa/README.md

 	* copy the module.xml file in the database directory to the same location.
 NOTE: match the module name in the module.xml file to the standalone.xml

-4. Checkout the project.

-5. Go the the project folder
+4. Checkout the project and navigate to the project folder

 6. Run the command ```gradle init```

-7. Build the projet using ```gradle clean assemble``` command
+7. Build the projcet using ```gradle clean assemble``` command

 8. Copy the GradleSoapXSDTopDownJpa.jar file to the JBOSS_HOME/standalone/deployments directory